HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 ### Definitions

+**Data modality**: A type of data in the HCA, for example NGS scRNA-seq or a particular type of imaging.

 **Unique Library Identifiers**: A unique identifier (string or numeric) that globally identifies each library preparation for sequencing data.

 **Co-processing (of data)**: Providing data as input to a single pipeline invocation